New York Car Accident Lawyer

-When you have been seriously injured in a car accident and aren’t sure where to turn for help, contact a qualified car accident lawyer on Long Island to discuss the details of your case.
+When you have been seriously injured in a car accident and aren't sure where to turn for help, contact a qualified car accident lawyer in New York City and Long Island to discuss the details of your case.

 Car accidents and the injuries that result from them can have a dramatic impact on survivors' lives.
 In addition to the damage of the physical injury, the emotional toll can be just as devastating—not to mention the substantial financial troubles lurking due to a loss of income, massive medical expenses, and other economic damages.

-Thankfully, when you find yourself struggling to cope with the aftermath of a truck or car accident, you can reach out to the Law Offices of Dennis Smith, PLLC.
-Your reputable Long Island car accident lawyer will be by your side every step of the way, unafraid to fight for the compensation you deserve.
+Thankfully, when you find yourself struggling to cope with the aftermath of a truck or car accident, you can reach out to the Law Offices of Dennis Smith, PC.
+Your reputable New York City and Long Island car accident lawyer will be by your side every step of the way, unafraid to fight for the compensation you deserve.

 Figuring out who is responsible for your car accident is one of the most important parts of your case.
-Your car accident lawyer on Long Island will need to carefully review the details of your case to determine who is liable.
-In many cases, the driver of another involved vehicle will be found responsible for causing the car or motorcycle accident.
+Your car accident lawyer in New York City and Long Island will need to carefully review the details of your case to determine who is liable.
+In many cases, the driver of another involved vehicle will be found responsible for causing the car or motorcycle accidents..
 Some common types of driver negligence include:

 But you may be surprised to learn that another involved driver isn't necessarily the person responsible for causing the accident.
 For example, maybe there was a faulty or malfunctioning car part that caused the accident.
 In cases like these, the following parties could be held accountable: